 Traditionally, this is a popular Italian sweet dessert made with thickened cream and gelatin.
 Enhance it with fruit, coffee, vanilla or other flavors, then mold or serve in dessert glasses.

-To me, it’s a cross between jello and custard.
+I think of it as a cross between jello and custard.
 It’s slightly sweet and has a creamy, melt-in-your-mouth consistency that makes it very challenging to have just one serving.

 Ingredients